Have you booked your flight and accommodation? Now you need to think about getting from the airport to your destination…

-Ask the taxi driver for the Otogar and then take a bus to Fethiye – a 60 minute journey or Marmaris around one and half hours depending on the driver.
+Ask the taxi driver for the Otogar and then take a bus to Fethiye – a 60-minute journey or Marmaris around one and a half hours depending on the driver.

-Make sure the taxi driver puts the meter on or negotiate the fee.
+Make sure the taxi driver puts the meter on or negotiates the fee.

 Dalaman bus station

-They come through 24 hours a day – We have done this several times and never waited more than half an hour.
+They come through 24 hours a day.
 There is nearly always tea and food available at the bus station but grab something en-route just to be safe.

 The bus takes about 45 minutes to Fethiye bus station and the views en route are wonderful during the day.